 Chief Executive Officer

-Mr. Habboush holds a Juris Doctor from Georgetown University’s Law Center and a B.S. (magna cum laude) in Accountancy from the American University’s Kogod School of Business.
-He is a member of the District of Columbia Bar and is admitted to the United States Federal District Court.
+Mr. Habboush holds a Juris Doctorate from Georgetown University and a B.S. (magna cum laude) in Accountancy from the Kogod School of Business – American University (Phi Beta Kappa).
+He is a member of the District of Columbia Bar.